infeeeee/ha-argos/README.md

 ### Cache

 The script caches the icons and `friendly_name`s of the entities to a `cache.json` file.
-If some icons or name is not updating, just simply delete this file, it will be recreated during next call to Home Assistant.
+If some icons or names are not updating, just simply delete this file, it will be recreated during next call to Home Assistant.

 ## License